B i o g r a p h y

 Myles Mingyuan Yang is the visiting assistant professor of bassoon at Columbus State University Schwob School of Music.
 Before he joined the faculty at CSU, he served as the associate instructor at Indiana University Bloomington for four years where he earned his DM degree in Music Literature and Bassoon Performance with minors in Music Theory and Music Education.

-In his orchestra career, Yang worked with many leading conductors including Peter Oundjian, Marin Alsop, Ludovic Morlot, David Robertson, Ignat Solzhenitsyn, and many more.
-He currently holds the principal bassoon position at Dubuque Symphony Orchestra.
+In his orchestra career, Yang is the principal bassoon with Columbus Symphony Orchestra, Georgia.
+He worked with many leading conductors including Peter Oundjian, Marin Alsop, Ludovic Morlot, David Robertson, Ignat Solzhenitsyn, and many more.
+He currently also holds the principal bassoon position at Dubuque Symphony Orchestra, Iowa.
 He served as a member of the DSO diversity, equity, and inclusivity committee.
-He also held the principal position at Carmel Symphony, Indiana; the second bassoon position with Lansing Symphony, Michigan, and Acting second with Columbus Indiana Philharmonic, Indiana.
+He held the principal position at Carmel Symphony, Indiana; the second bassoon position with Lansing Symphony, Michigan, and Acting second with Columbus Indiana Philharmonic, Indiana.
 In 2022, he toured with Puerto Rico International Chamber Orchestra.
-Many of his ensemble performances were live-streamed internationally through CBS and other television / online channels.
+Many of his orchestra performances were live-streamed internationally through CBS and other television / online channels.

 Yang is a founding staff member of the National Youth Orchestra – China.
-He worked with the orchestra for many years and he is the current orchestra manager of NYO China.
+He worked as the orchestra manager for many years and led hundreds young musicians performing around the world.